Time to admit defeat in the workplace?

 I hope Centrelink does help but in case they don't, these are my suggestions.

-Best wishes and good luck Karen
+Best wishes and good luck Karen2 -

 Brenda you have laid it all out on the table.
 Living as you are at present is not healthy emotionally and a drain on the finances.
 Read through the forms and gather up the supporting documents and toddle back to Centrelink.
 I helped my mother in law with her paperwork so when we had our toddle to Centrelink they were happy to help us as we were prepared.
-Take care
+Take care1

 Good luck with it all.